wescamp/A_New_Order-1.10/A_New_Order/readme.txt

 they like my work :D A.D.D).

-I won't be buying more images for sure; I have commissioned six story images and four portraits.
+I won't be buying more images for sure; I have commissioned six story images and five portraits.
 Sigil bought five portraits.
+One story images and two portraits were commissioned by three other players (tr0ll, wussel, alhaz ).
-I have counted how many images ANO needs to make me feel it is REALLY finished in terms of graphics, and then how much it would cost me, and the decision is: no way (it would take two my full monthly salaries).
-Current cost of ANO amounts to just about 330 euros (more or less, since I pay in PLN, and Sigil paid in dollars, assuming he paid a bit more for the portraits than I).
+I have counted how many images ANO needs to make me feel it is REALLY finished in terms of graphics, and then how much it would cost me, and the decision is: no way (it would take my full two month salaries).
+Current cost of ANO amounts to just about 350 euros (more or less, since I pay in PLN, and Sigil paid in dollars but he never told me how much he spent, so I assume here that he paid just a little bit more for the portraits than I).

 SO YOU WANT TO CREATE A SEQUEL?
 -------------------------------